 A few points to better your opportunity of purchasing after a Foreclosure.

 - Stay current on all monthly obligations, even one late may cause issues.

 - know when your name was released from title of the foreclosed home. (when the home has a new owner) keep tabs on the home make sure someone has moved in, because your name is not always released from title once you walk away.

 - Keep an eye on your credit scores (these are even more important after going through a foreclosure)

 When considering financing, it is important to turn every stone, and evaluate all of your options.
 Honesty is what we are built on here at Fellowship.
-We know that this is one of the largest financial decisions you will make in your life, and having a lender with Christian values at your back will make it that much less stressful of a process.
+We know that this is one of the largest financial decisions you will make in your life, and having a lender with core values at your back will make it that much less stressful of a process.
 I hope after reading this article you have a little more confidence in the purchase process, especially after dealing with something as difficult as a foreclosure in your past.

 By: Max O’Grady – Loan Officer at Fellowship Home Loans